 What CPU Should I use?

-So let’s talk about CPU as a general rule of thumb would I use an i3 in an audio computer?
+So let’s talk about CPU as a general rule of thumb.
+Would I use an i3 on an audio computer?
 Ahhhhh No!
-Would I put an i5 in an audio computer?
+Would I put an i5 on an audio computer?
 Maybe, the maybe is what are you doing.
-4,5,8,15 tracks just a couple of plugins really no virtual instruments per se.
-Maybe one your just kind of messing around as playtime you just want to learn.
-And you know and have a system to run for a couple of years while your kind of getting acclimated to the DAW’s and all that kind of fun stuff that would be great.
+4,5,8,15 tracks just a couple of plugins, really no virtual instruments per se.
+Maybe one of you’re just kind of messing around as playtime you just want to learn.
+And you know and have a system to run for a couple of years while your kind of getting acclimated to the Daws and all that kind of fun stuff that would be great.
 It would be an absolutely fine fit for you.

 In our 2200 series towers and racks, we have i5k series available and also an i7k series and an i9k series available in the 9th generation processor family from Intel.
-Then Intel changed the game a little bit in the K processors structure.
-In the past 8th generation and earlier Intel processors had Hyperthreading.
-Hyperthreading turns one processor into two.
-So if you were to buy like a 6core processor, it would at and run like a 12 core processor.
+Then Intel changed the game a little in the K processors structure.
+In the past 8th generation and earlier Intel processors had hyperthreading.
+Hyper-threading turns one processor into two.
+So if you were to buy like a 6core processor, it would be at and run like a 12 core processor.
 Windows 10 operating system can take advantage of that and run faster.

 The X Series processors from Intel.

-AS for memory what would take advantage of memory?
-Well, that would be Virtual Instrument, every time you load a sample it consumes a chunk of memory.
-So we then ask how big is the sample, is it a small sample or a big sample.
+AS for memory, what would take advantage of memory?
+Well, that would be a Virtual Instrument.
+Every time you load a sample, it consumes a chunk of memory.
+So we then ask how big is the sample, is it a small sample or a big sample?
 It could even be the same VSTi.
 But depending on what you pick could be radically different.
 So, what does this mean?
 Everyone’s needs are different.
 Generally speaking, I would never sell a computer with anything less than 16 gigs of ram.
 Laptops are different and we are not going to discuss this, but f we go up to 32 gigs, that is a sweet spot for most users.
 They are great for bedrooms or small studio PCs, but 64 gigs of ram are where you want to be for some pretty wild stuff.
 But as for 128 gigs of ram, your likely not going to use it.
-But power users that use lots of VST’s simultaneously, then your gold this would work for you.
+But power users that use lots of VSTs simultaneously, then your gold this would work for you.
 More than 128 gigs of ram that at this point in time is a waste of money, but that could change in the future next year, the year after we will see.

 What Hard Drive Should I Use?

-Hard Drives – Storage is the last piece.
+Hard Drives–Storage is the last piece.
 An SSD is a Solid State Disk, essentially memory in strip form shoved into a hard drive like the M2.
 The other is spinning spindle platters we are all familiar with.
 There is a recommended type of drive you should use and why.
-The operating systems should be used on SSD’s.
-Your samples should always be on SSD’s, but your data does not matter.
+The operating systems should be used on SSDs.
+Your samples should always be on SSDs, but your data does not matter.
 You will not write enough data and enough tracks to overcome the bus.
 Or overcome the speed of a 7200-speed drive, even with hundreds of tracks simultaneously recording.
-But if you traveling with your PC, you might want to consider SSD’s they are quieter, the hard drives are more durable and shock resistance.
+But if you travel with your PC, you might want to consider SSDs.
+They are quieter, the hard drives are more durable and shock-resistant.

 Virtual Instruments like Vienna Instruments, Native Instruments, Omnisphere.
-All really great programs but they are memory pigs.
-They will consume a lot of CPU, Memory, and bandwidth to memory.
-If you use a lot of them that is when you need to consider an i9 Extreme CPU.
+All really great programs, but they are memory pigs.
+They will consume a lot of CPUs, Memory, and bandwidth to memory.
+If you use a lot of them, that is when you need to consider an i9 Extreme CPU.
 Then you want to have between 64 and 128 gigs of ram.
 So then why would you need so much memory?
-Well, that’s a good question just because you are doing something one way today doe not mean you will continue to do it that way.
-Let’s face it these programs are not getting any smaller or lighter they are only going to get bigger.
+Well, that’s a good question.
+Just because you are doing something one way today does not mean you will continue to do it that way.
+Let’s face it, these programs are not getting any smaller or lighter, they are only going to get bigger.

 X Series Processors vs K Series Processors

-Plugins are similar to VSTI’s you don’t have samples to load but they can vary radically from plugin to plugin.
-For instance, if your running true HDX plugins the DSP (Digital Signal Processing) is being done on the HDX card.
+Plugins are similar to VSTI’s.
+You don’t have samples to load, but they can vary radically from plugin to plugin.
+For instance, if you’re running true HDX plugins, the DSP (Digital Signal Processing) is being done on the HDX card.
 The same can be said for Universal Audio such as the Satellite or the Octo2 PCIe card.
 That is offloading the processing from the CPU and does most of the processing for the plugin.
-Regardless of the way you process the DSP in the PC or via a card be sure to run the plugins smart.
+Regardless of the way you process the DSP in the PC or via a card, be sure to run the plugins smart.
 Use features like a bus or a group track and apply the plugin to it instead of each drum individually.
 This is a smart use of the plugin and the hardware resources needed to run the plugin.

-- If your doing between one and twenty tracks an i5 would probably work for you.
-With 16 to 32 Gig of ram depending on the types of plugins and virtual instruments, you are using.
+- If you’re doing between one and twenty tracks, an i5 would probably work for you.
+With 16 to 32 Gig of ram depending on the types of plugins and virtual instruments you are using.